zencart/documentation/content/user/plugins/how_to_install_a_plugin.md

 ## Reading the instructions

 This page shows you how to copy files into your cart.
 This is just one part of installation; there may be many associated tasks that need to be done.
-Most contributions come with a README file; please take the time to review it to get the whole picture of how installation is to be done.
+Most plugins come with a README file; please take the time to review it to get the whole picture of how installation is to be done.

 Reading the instructions **before** starting installation is a great way to reduce grief.
 This cannot be overstated.
 Even a straightforward plugin like
 [Simple Google Analytics](https://www.zen-cart.com/downloads.php?do=file&id=272)